How Do Mushrooms Reproduce

 2. Sexual Reproduction

-The sexual reproductive process is done indirectly with the fusion of two different hyphae before the fungi fruit (what we may call the "mushroom") is formed.
+The sexual reproductive process is done indirectly with the fusion of two different hyphae before the fungi develops its fruiting body (what we may call the "mushroom").

 The hyphae are filament structures that emanate from spores.